Kenny Roberts: First American world champion

 The two championship contenders arrived in England for the British Grand Prix with only three points separating them.
 The race ended in controversy when torrential rains during the race, along with pit stops for tire changes by both Roberts and Sheene, created confusion among official scorers.
 Eventually, Roberts was declared the winner with Sheene being awarded third place behind privateer Steve Manship, who did not stop for a tire change.

-The final race of the season was the German Grand Prix held at the daunting, 14.2 mi long Nürburgring racetrack, considered too dangerous for the Formula One championship.
+The final race of the season was the German Grand Prix held at the daunting, 14.2 mi Nürburgring racetrack, considered too dangerous for the Formula One championship.
 Roberts broke the unofficial lap record during practice then qualified second and finished in third place, ahead of Sheene in fourth place to claim the first world championship for an American rider in Grand Prix road racing history.
 He also scored four victories to finish second behind Johnny Cecotto in the Formula 750 world championship, and won two races to finish fourth in the 250 cc world championship.